mmakarova/StyleMigrating/readme.md

 }
 ```

-At the samle time, to color DxGrid rows without the master-detail relationship and grouping.
-In v22.2, use the following CSS rule:
+If your DxGrid does not display master-detail relationships and does not use the Grid’s grouping capabilities, use the following v22.2 CSS rule:

 ```cs
 <style>
     .my-grid .dxbl-grid-table > tbody > tr:nth-child(2n+1) {